-China is well-known for pandas, dragons and silkworm.
-But did you know China is also home to some of the most charming dog breeds?
+China is well-known for its pandas, dragons and silkworm.
+But did you know China is also home to some of the most charming dog breeds ever?
 Big, small, fluffy or hairless, there’s a dog breed in China that will appeal to you.

 RECOMMENDED: 31 Stunning Dog from Germany

 - All Chinese Dogs